synzen/MonitoRSS-Clone/README.md

 ### Web Interface

 Discord.RSS also comes with a web interface!
-To run the web interface, see https://github.com/synzen/Discord.RSS-Web
+To run the web interface, see the documentation.

 ![UI Screenshot](https://i.imgur.com/CD8mbRh.png)